sohale/3dconstraints.js/README.md

 Enables manipulating objects while they stay synced.
 Fast and flexible.

 When a constrainas is defined between two objecs any of them can be manipulted, and it reflects on the other.
 There is no order or "directionality".
-The objects are somehoe magically are synced simultaneously.
+The objects are somehow magically ✨ synced simultaneously, and symultanous with other constriants between all objects that participate in binding constraints in a 3d scene.

 The constrians are very general.
 They are linear, but they can some nooninearity.